Despite being considered tricky to understand, West Virginia knife laws are pretty liberal and straightforward than most people think them to be.

 Valid for a period of five years, you have to pay $75 to the local sheriff’s office before meeting the aforementioned set of qualifications in order to obtain the permit.

-West Virginia knife laws are pretty straight-forward and in fact, one of the most liberal ones among the country.
+West Virginia knife laws are pretty straightforward and in fact, one of the most liberal ones in the country.
 You are free to openly carry virtually all kinds of knives (except trench knives) here.

-The West Virginia knife laws doesn’t have pre-emption and the local governments have the authority to make the laws stricter or more liberal, although most of them keep it same as the state laws.
+The West Virginia knife laws don’t have pre-emption and the local governments have the authority to make the laws stricter or more liberal, although most of them keep it the same as the state laws.
 This is why a detailed knowledge of the law is needed for safeguarding one’s interest.